g-evermore/Microcontrolers/README.md

 As of the time of writing:

   Recording devices are a set of Raspberry Pi PICO W attached with DHT type 11 sensors.
-The PICO W was selected due it the price and availability as well as the added wireless and bluetooth functionality.
+The PICO W was selected due the price and availability as well as the added wireless and bluetooth functionality.
 The DHT type 11 sensors were similarly chosen due to their price and easy availability.